 This section on malfunctions prepares a larger narrative.
 We are working on how America has 1) an unqualified health problem that includes the inability to self-study health challenges.
 The importance of recognizing how 2) equality and equity for all Americans requires a system change that clearly shows the flow of equity as a factor of race.
 Central to these two issues is how capital can become 3) more digitally non-fungible today than in civilization’s entire history.
+(Yes, blockchain might be compromised.)
 The door is wide open for thieves of credit.
 The most perplexing malfunction is that 4) trust and confidence appear broken as agents for change.
+(Follow me I know the way, is compromised.)
 These are the vague, often confusing signals of malfunctions in America.
-Like a series of little failures, they can multiply combinations of confirmation bias and cognitive dissonance to which American’s are uniquely susceptible, and there is no one helping the American people figure it out.
+Like a series of little failures, they multiply combinations of confirmation bias with cognitive dissonance to which American’s are uniquely susceptible, and there is no one helping the people figure it out.
+Why?
+Chasing vaporous cash.

 RLC – OCCUPY